The Ethics of Influencer Marketing: Authenticity and Disclosure

 Disclosures are often buried in a sea of hashtags or relegated to obscure corners of a post, diminishing their impact and relevance.
 In this game of deception, the influencer becomes complicit in blurring the lines between genuine endorsement and covert advertising.
 By cloaking paid partnerships within a facade of personal recommendations, influencers betray the trust of their followers, eroding the authenticity they claim to embody.

 A historical parallel can be drawn here.
 In the early 20th century, Edward Bernays, the "father of public relations," astutely recognized the power of manipulating public opinion through subtle persuasion.
-Bernays, who famously used his uncle Sigmund Freud's psychoanalytical insights to engineer consent, would have marvelled at the exploitative potential of influencer marketing.
-Like Bernays' public relations campaigns, influencer marketing thrives on subtly influencing consumer behaviour without triggering skepticism or resistance.
+Bernays, who famously used his uncle Sigmund Freud's psychoanalytical insights to engineer consent, would have marveled at the exploitative potential of influencer marketing.
+Like Bernays' public relations campaigns, influencer marketing thrives on subtly influencing consumer behavior without triggering skepticism or resistance.

 A Call for Intellectual Vigilance: